allsundaymqq/fkFrontend/readme.md

   ```
   set T/L/R/B to 0, it will expand 100% W and H related to Parent position element.

+#### 5、Reasons for inline Element to inline-block
+first: inline El margin-top/bottom doesn't work, even if it had values
+second: inline El padding doesn't affect the line-height of text

+In Project, we use inline-block to get inline-EL included by its parent block, otherwise padding will somehow expanded out of the parent BOX.
+And, we also wanna inline-El have margin-top/bottom.
+Last, we often use padding to set inline-El W and H...

 ### MIT License

 Copyright (c) 2021 Armand98  &lt;happiness2020vip@foxmail.com&gt;